tjacobs/CarND-Path-Planning-Project/README.md

 The car has completed two laps of the track using this method, with a total distance with no incident of over 8 miles.

-The path planning approach does sometimes get stuck in situations where it is boxed in behind a car in front and to the side of it, where it could be more intellegent and slow down and go around the offending vehicles.
+The path planning approach does sometimes get stuck in situations where it is boxed in behind a car in front and to the side of it, where it could be more intelligent and slow down and go around the offending vehicles.
 It could also choose the lane with the most clear space ahead of it, instead of just any available lane.
 This is a project for another day.